-Dominic Rabb attempts to mislead MPs & what’s in thy ‘hallowed’ Brexit white paper?12th July 2018
+Dominic Raab attempts to mislead MPs & what’s in thy ‘hallowed’ Brexit white paper?

-In extraordinary scenes, no sooner than Dominic Rabb had started setting out the governments position, he was drowned out angry shouts by of MPs from all parties.
+In extraordinary scenes, no sooner than Dominic Raab had started setting out the governments position, he was drowned out angry shouts by of MPs from all parties.

-Speaker John Bercrow intervened early, asking Mr Rabb to confirm that it would be be immediately available to MPs so as they could read the document which he was addressing parliament on.
+Speaker John Bercrow intervened early, asking Mr Raab to confirm that it would be be immediately available to MPs so as they could read the document which he was addressing parliament on.

 Mr Raab said the paper would be made available “as soon as is practicably possible”.